Web 3 Security 101: Essential Tools and Habits for Staying Safe Online

 The Power of Hardware Wallets

-Hardware wallets, also known as cold wallets, are wallets whose keys are generated and continuously stored offline.
+Now on the other hand, hardware wallets, also known as cold wallets, are wallets whose keys are generated and continuously stored offline.
 Some examples include Ledger, Trezor, and OneKey.
-Although they don’t protect you against everything, it is the first real step for those who want to take security seriously.
+They don’t protect against everything, but they’re your first serious step into real security.
 By using a hardware wallet, you are protected from malware attacks and leaks; however, you are still vulnerable to sophisticated social engineering attacks (especially now with the Pectra Upgrade), carelessness with approvals, and lack of wallet separation.

 Boosting Security with Add-ons and Tools